 CM Ads are ajax based and therefore take a bit more time to serve than regular client server based connections.
 When combined with heavy traffic on your client sites, this could result in performance issues such as slow loading of your ads.
 However, such issues can be tackled by increasing your server cpu and memory.
 This will speed up the process of serving ads on all client sites.

 Allocating a dedicated Server for the WordPress site running the Server Plugin

 Disable history functionality

 Another way to improve the performance of your ad campaigns is to disable the history functionality, which means that the server will stop collecting statistical data and will not be recording clicks, impressions etc. You also need to disable this function in each of the clients so they will not try to send the data to the server.
 If you don’t intend to use the statistics module, or if you need an immediate and temporary solution, we recommend to disable this feature.
 Here’s how it’s done:

 Load banners from a CDN

 In most campaign types you can use a CDN to serve your banners.
 Use this option to take the load of serving the banners from the server hosting your campaign information.
-You need of course to setup a storage on a cloud service and upload all banners to this storage before applying this.
+You need to setup a storage on a cloud service and upload all banners to this storage before applying this.